Azure/data-lake-adlstool/doc/README.md

 ADLS Java command-line tool
 Usage:
-  adlstool <modifyacl|removeacl> <credfile> <path> "<aclspec>"
+  adlstool <modifyacl|removeacl> <credfile> <path> "<aclspec>" adlstool upload <credfile> <sourcePath> <destinationPath> [overwrite]

+For upload:
+  overwrite= Optional paramter.
+Specify overwrite, if destination files with same names should be overwritten

 Where <credfile> is the path to a java property file that contains the following properties: account= fully qualified domain name of the Azure Data Lake Store account